ABOUT & CONTACT

 I enjoy working off-grid with hand tools, using only hardwood that is locally sourced, from sustainably managed woodlands as part of a natural thinning and woodland regeneration process.
 It comes either from the outskirts of Bristol, Gloucestershire, or the South/East of Wales, and is naturally air dried or solar kiln dried.

 On top of selling my crafts, I am a freelance teacher of both ash splint basketry and pole-lathe bowl turning.
-I have had the privilege of working with Fazey Woodcraft, Wye Valley Forestry, Oxfordshire Basketmakers Association, Humble by Nature, Tree to Treen, Ardington School of Crafts, Focus on Forestry First, Small Woods Association & Pen-y-Graig Woodland Centre.
+I have had the privilege of working with Fazey Woodcraft, Wye Valley Forestry, Oxfordshire Basketmakers Association, Humble by Nature, Tree to Treen, Ardington School of Crafts, The Green Wood Guild, West Dean College, Craft Festival, Lorna Singleton, The New Craftsmen, Focus on Forestry First, Small Woods Association & Pen-y-Graig Woodland Centre.

-I am currently a member of the Heritage Crafts Association, Basket Makers Association, Oxfordshire Basketmakers and & Association of Pole-lathe Turners & Green Woodworkers
+I am currently a member of the Heritage Crafts Association, Basket Makers Association, Oxfordshire Basketmakers and the Association of Pole-lathe Turners & Green Woodworkers

 2022 News

-I’m proud to announce I am 1st place winner of The Worshipful Company Basket Makers 2022 Basketry Competition!
-Detailed photographs to follow!
+– I’m proud to announce I am 1st place winner of The Worshipful Company Basket Makers 2022 Basketry Competition, Traditional catergory

 2021 News